auraluvsu/auraluvsu/README.md

 ### 🚧 Currently Working On

 - `Nyx`: A Go-powered chess engine focused on move validation logic
-- `Richmond college`: A Frontend website for displaying college courses, built with HTML, CSS and particles.js
+- `Izanami`: A Zig-powered chess engine created to rival Nyx in speed and efficiency

 ---